Single Sign-On Deep Link

 2. How the SSO Flow Works

-- We return the link.
+- We return a magic login link.

 - You redirect the user to it.